tomwardio/tomwardio.github.io/_posts/2015-07-31-un-premultiplied-textures-on-metal.md

 For all its bells and whistles, there was one thing that I found really annoying.
 It's quite a common thing to want to use a texture for applying various effects in OpenGL, using the R, G, B and A values the image's pixels to store arbitrary data in.
 A good example is when doing bump mapping, where you might want to store the bump amount in the diffuse texture's alpha.

 However, on iOS it doesn't seem to be possible to do this.
 The problem is that when you load a PNG image on iOS, by default it seems to automatically pre-multiply the image by the alpha channel.
 This means that when you load the UIImage, iOS automatically multiplies the R, G and B by the pixel's alpha amount, which means you lose the color values for anywhere there's a zero alpha.
-I might be doing something wrong, so I've uploaded an example iOS project that should show the issue ([https://github.com/tomwardio/MetalPremultTexture](https://github.com/tomwardio/MetalPremultTexture)):
+I might be doing something wrong, so I've uploaded an example iOS project that should show the issue [here](https://github.com/tomwardio/MetalPremultTexture):

-# Loading the UIImage using CGContextDrawImage
+# Loading the UIImage

 For this example, I've created my own 8-bit PNG that has the following: